diverse-project/varylatex/README.md

 # latex-optimizer

-Implementation from a blog post.
+Implementation from a blog post [LaTeX writing as a constrained non-convex optimization problem](https://blog.martisak.se/2020/06/06/latex-optimizer/).

 To run: